GitHubbubble/gitPro/README.md

 $git rebase --continue
 ```

-or you want to back to status before rebase, run
+or if we want to back to status before rebase, run
 ```
 $git rebase --abort
 ```